Skip to content

 The Number on Your Payslip Can Be Misleading

 Many people find it surprising how quietly inflation erodes the value of a salary over time.
 A wage that felt comfortable five years ago may stretch noticeably less far today, even if the number itself has grown.
 It can help to think of your salary in two ways — the nominal figure (what it says on paper) and the real figure (what it actually buys).
-The gap between those two numbers is worth considering, particularly during periods of higher inflation.
+The gap between those two numbers is worth noting, particularly during periods of higher inflation.
 This calculator turns that abstract idea into something concrete and personal.

 What People Often Overlook